dys2p/websites/proxysto.re/spendenverlauf/en.md

-# donation history
+# Donation History

-## book donations
+## Book Donations

 For every new book you buy [directly from us](https://shop.proxysto.re/category/7), we will donate five percent of the book price to a total of five selected projects.
-Projects will be selected for at least three months.
-The donations (one percent for each project) will be sent every three months and published here.
+Projects will be selected for at least six months.
+The donations (one percent for each project) will be sent every six months and published here.

 Current project selection: [Archive.org](https://archive.org/donate), [Qubes OS](https://www.qubes-os.org/donate/), [SciHub](https://de.wikipedia.org/wiki/Sci-Hub), [Tails](https://tails.net/donate/index.de.html), [Whonix](https://www.whonix.org/wiki/Donate)